jsuryakt/neog-mark7/README.md

-# Minion Translator
+# Text Emojifier

 ## @neogcamp

-Do you know minion language?
-Checkout this translator to understand minion banana language, bababa babanana...
+Do your texts look bland?

+Want to add some flavours by adding emojis to your text?

+Checkout this text-transformer to add some emojis to your text

-This repo contains source code for my mark6 project hosted at [minion.jsuryakt.codes](https://minion.jsuryakt.codes).
+This repo contains source code for my mark7 project hosted at [emoji.jsuryakt.codes](https://emoji.jsuryakt.codes).

-I used [Fun translations API](https://funtranslations.com/api/#minion) to convert input text to minion banana language.
+I used [Fun translations API](https://funtranslations.com/api/#emoji) to add emojis to text.

 ## Installation